William-Early/JavaScript/README.md

 pull the info on their own each day.

 It's a big challenge for a first project but I have to start somewhere :)

+Once I get this completed, I am looking to expand to all of the Florida Lotteries.